tolicodes/articles/wip/api-scraping.md

 ```

 ###  Adding rate limiting support
 This is one of the most important parts of API Scraping.
-Most APIs will give you an endpoint for checking
+Most APIs will give you an endpoint for checking how many requests we have left.

+So we will set up a function `getRateLimits` to fetch every few seconds and find out the remaining limits on the endpoints.
+Then

 ```
 // fetch every 10 seconds